The Virtues (TV series): Episode 1

-When his ex-partner emigrates to Australia with their son and new partner David, Joseph suffers a relapse of his alcoholism.
-Waking up hungover and distraught, he uses the last of his money to return to his birthplace in Ireland, in search of answers about his troubled past.
+When his ex-partner emigrates to Australia with their son and her new partner David, Joseph suffers a relapse of his alcoholism.
+Waking up hungover and distraught, he uses the last of his money to return to his hometown in Ireland and begins searching for answers about the troubled past he has repressed.

 Episode 2

 Joseph arrives in Ireland and reconnects with his sister Anna, who he has not seen since he ran away from an orphanage, aged 9.
 Anna's husband Michael gives Joseph work on a building site where he meets fellow labourer Craigy.
 Recognising Joseph from his brief time at the orphanage, he suggests they meet up, but Joseph is reluctant.

 Episode 3

 Joseph visits the orphanage but the vivid memories it brings to the surface turn him to alcohol once again.
 Waking up in the middle of the night he finds a connection with Michael's sister Dinah and the two begin to kiss.
 The pair are interrupted by Anna who gives them both a severe scolding and tells them to keep away from each other.
 The next morning Anna warns Joseph off Dinah, who she says is carrying a lot of baggage of her own.
 Craigy offers to help Joseph talk through the latter's experiences at the orphanage but, still unable to remember the details of his time there, Joseph reacts with suspicion and distaste to the idea, lashing out verbally at Craigy.

 Dinah decides to try and reconnect with the baby she gave up for adoption when she was 15 and secures a meeting with the woman who managed the adoption process.
 She begins to write a letter to the boy, who she named Finn, explaining why she felt she had to give him away.